The Lone Ranger (2013)

 |MPAA||Rated PG-13 for sequences of intense action and violence, and some suggestive material|

 Sex & Nudity

-- There is no nudity, but prostitutes are seen in low-cut dresses.
+- There is no nudity, but trafficked victims are seen in low-cut dresses.

 - A male character threatens a woman with sexual advances, but nothing transpires.